railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 	   :guilabel:`Confirm Order` which calculates prices and the changes the order's state from \
 	   ``Quotation``\  to \ ``In Progress``\ as shown in screenshot :ref:`fig-ch03ord`.
-	   If you were in negotiation with the prospective customer you'd keep clicking :guilabel:`Compute` and :guilabel:`Save` keeping the document in \
+	   If you were in negotiation with the prospective customer you would keep clicking :guilabel:`Compute` and :guilabel:`Save` keeping the document in \
 	   ``Quotation``\  state for as long as necessary.

 	   .. _fig-ch03ord: